SharedSmally/doc/xslt.md

 Within a for-each-group element, the functions current-grouping-key and current-group can be used to gain access to the current value of the key and the set of nodes that correspond to that key.

+Inside a for-each-group statement in XSLT2 the focus changes to a set of representative elements, one from each group.
+This means that, for example, last() returns the number of groups (because that equals the number of representative elements, and hence the "size" of the focus).
+Position() returns (essentially) the group number because it is the position of the representative element for the group under discussion within the sequence of representative elements, etc.

        - The <xsl:key> element is a top-level element which declares a named key that can be used in the style sheet with the key() function.
 Using key() to find the selected node.
 ```
 <xsl:key name="name" match="pattern" use="expression"/>